Git Internals: How Git Stores Data Under the Hood

 Plumbing vs Porcelain Commands

-Plumbing commands interact directly with Git’s internal data structures.
-While not needed for daily use, they are useful for advanced debugging and understanding how Git works internally.
+Plumbing commands give you direct access to Git's object database.
+While you may never need them for daily work, they are invaluable for advanced debugging, scripting custom Git operations, and truly understanding how Git works internally.

 echo "Hello Git" | git hash-object -w --stdin